issa-project/issa-pipeline/environment/containers/README.md

   - ```curl -X POST http://localhost:5000/annotate --data-urlencode "text=Growing bananas in Ireland" --data-urlencode "lang=en" --data-urlencode "conf=0.15" -H "Accept: application/json"```
   - ```curl -X POST http://localhost:5000/annotate --data-urlencode "text=Cultiver des bananes en Irlande" --data-urlencode "lang=fr" --data-urlencode "conf=0.15" -H "Accept: application/json"```

 >:point_right: The internal vocabulary and concept indexing is taking place during the installation and it may take a long time.
-On our machinne the initialization takes about 10 minutes.
+On our machine, the initialization takes about 10 minutes.

 ### dbpedia-spotlight
 Two dbpeadia-spotlight containers are created from the [DBpedia Spotlight Docker image](https://hub.docker.com/r/dbpedia/dbpedia-spotlight) one per language `dbpedia-spotlight.en` and `dbpedia-spotlight.fr`.
 Each container relies on the downloaded language model.
 The model download is lengthy (on our machine 11 and 4 min for English and French) and is included in the installation script.
 The models are stored in the host FS.